Skip to main content

 (ii) practice law generally in the State.

-(1) Subject to paragraph (2) of this subsection, this section does not apply to an individual while giving legal advice to a corporation in this State if the individual is:
+(2) Subject to paragraph (3) of this subsection, this section does not apply to an individual who is admitted to the bar of any other state, while giving legal advice to the individual's employer or the employer's organizational affiliates.

 (i) is subject to disciplinary proceedings as the Maryland Rules provide; and